 (5 x 182.5) + (10 x 182.5) = 2,737.5

 If you've arranged for annual log storage capacity, your usage will reset annually (Dynatrace SaaS only).

 If you've arranged for Log Monitoring overages so that you can exceed your agreed upon maximum limit of anticipated annual average storage size, your overages will be calculated based on the difference between your storage size limit and your actual storage size.

 For example, if you have an agreed upon storage limit of 450 GiB and your actual consumption is 500 GiB, you'll have 50 GiB in overages.

 500 (GiB; actual average storage size) - 450 (GiB; average storage size limit) = 50 (GiB; overages)

 To add or remove overages from your account, contact Dynatrace Sales.

-Log Monitoring consumption is based on anticipated GiB of annual average log storage size, which is calculated as the average annual daily ingestion of uncompressed log data.
+Log Monitoring consumption is based on anticipated GiB per day of annual average log ingestion, which is calculated as the average annual daily ingestion of uncompressed log data.
 Once this limit is reached, you need to contact Dynatrace Sales to arrange for additional capacity.